 The Conciliation and Arbitration Board System

-The International Conciliation and Arbitration Board (ICAB) handles complex international (i.e. cross border) cases and appeals, and coordinates the global CAB system by developing policies and programmes and seeking to identify and share best practices across the CAB system.
+The International Conciliation and Arbitration Board (ICAB) handles complex international (i.e. cross border) cases and appeals and also coordinates the global CAB system by developing policies and programmes and identifying and sharing best practices across the CAB system.
+ICAB is also responsible for coordinating and delivering training to the 700+ volunteer CAB mediators around the world.

 The Vision, Mission and Values of the Conciliation and Arbitration Boards